salimfadhley/memegenerator/README.md

-A shoddy meme generator demo/proof of concept thrown together using Tornado server and the Python Imaging Library.
+A shoddy meme generator demo/proof of concept hashed together using Tornado server and the Python Imaging Library.

 Needs tons of work.

 TODO:
-Real user support
+Real user support<br/>
-Template uploading
+Template uploading<br/>
-Better saving of pictures
+Better saving of pictures<br/>
-Sharing
+Sharing<br/>
-Some kind of upvoting and downvoting system?
+Some kind of upvoting and downvoting system<br/>
+Line-wrap for meme text